DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 publication acceptance letter.

-(e) Participating on any of the following Eighteen hours of continuing education is
+(e) Participating on any of the following Eighteen continuing education hours are

 committees: